emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/clustering.md

 ## Gettin' Ready for a Cluster Analysis

+### Check for Missing Data

+Variables with missing data should be excluded from the calculation unless they can be imputed.

 ### Methods for data reduction
 You may need to reduce the number of variables to include in the analysis.
 There are several methods for this: